xenshreyas/cpsc330-2024W2/_sources/syllabus.md

 **Late policy**

 Assignments will be due at 11:59 PM on the due date.
-If you cannot make this due date, you may use a "late token".
+If you cannot make this due date, you may use a "late token", for example:
-Each student will have 4 late tokens for the entire semester, we will track them on PrairieLearn.

-For example, if assignment is due on a Monday at 11:59 pm:
+If assignment is due on a Monday at 11:59 pm:
 - Handing it anytime on Tuesday will cost you 1 late token (irrespective of whether it's a holiday).
 - Handing it anytime on Wednesday will cost you 2 late tokens (irrespective of whether it's a holiday).

+Each student will have 4 late tokens for the entire semester.
+We will track their use and no action is required on your end, just be aware of when you happen to spend your tokens as result of a late submission and keep track of how many you have left.

 There is no penalty for using "late tokens", but you will get a mark of 0 on an assignment if you:
 - Use more than 2 late tokens on the assignment.